kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 See the above *Validation of synthetic data techniques*.

-- Develop model on real data – for later comparison with cloud model.
+- Develop the model on real data – for the comparison later with the cloud model.
 - Create synthetic generators, evaluate, export best generator to AWS.

 ##### Cloud